 The midterm exam accounts for 20% of your final grade.
-The midterm exam contains both multiplechoices questions and problem sets.
 The exam will cover material from the lectures, assignments and class discussions.
 The exam will NOT cover the content on case studies and will NOT cover any optional readings.
-A mock midterm exam will be posted for practice.
 The exam is a close-book exam.
-Students who do not write the midterm exam, with approval, will write a cumulative final worth 50% of the final grade.
+Students who do not write the midterm exam, with approval, will write a makeup midterm exam.
+The midterm exam will be on Avenue Quiz.